keawe99/startup/notes.md

 Here's a breakdown of the steps to transition from in-memory storage to a database using MongoDB as an example:

-1. Set up MongoDB:

-Install MongoDB: If you haven't already, install MongoDB on your system or use a cloud-based MongoDB service (e.g., MongoDB Atlas).
-Start MongoDB: Ensure that your MongoDB server is running.
-2. Install Mongoose (for MongoDB interaction):

 Install Mongoose: In your project directory, run:

 Bash